YinHK-gameDev/unity-learn/ai/ML agents/README.md

 ```
 > run `mlagents-learn` from any directory in your project.

+> If you don't specify any config yaml file for the training, unity will use default configuration.
+If you have own customed configuration for the training, specify the path of locating it by following `mlagents-learn` command

 If `mlagents-learn` runs correctly, you can see this in the terminal:

 ![](./img/mlagents.png)